ishitagupta2702/Talaash-/README.md

 ![2](https://user-images.githubusercontent.com/79853573/170890247-7a3f3f7e-92e8-4dd8-b011-1802555216cc.png)

 ### Photo Match ###
-Users can select a picture which is then passed through the face recognition model and the matching miss people entries are displayed in the table.
+Users can select a picture which is then passed through the face recognition model and the matching missing people entries are displayed in the table.

 ![3](https://user-images.githubusercontent.com/79853573/170890293-03bc8047-6e89-4387-9271-da1084776bf9.png)